We found 9 family medicine practitioners who accept Medicare near Stanwood, WA.

-Dr. Joy Fackenthall's specialty is family medicine.
-She accepts Medicare insurance.
-She attended medical school at the University of Washington School of Medicine.
-Dr. Fackenthall is affiliated with The Everett Clinic.
+Dr. Joy Fackenthall is a Stanwood, WA physician who specializes in family medicine.
+She is in-network for Medicare insurance.
+Dr. Fackenthall attended medical school at the University of Washington School of Medicine.
+She is professionally affiliated with The Everett Clinic.

-Dr. Mark Colombo practices family medicine in Stanwood, WA.
-He is rated highly by his patients.
-Dr. Colombo is in-network for Medicare insurance.
-After completing medical school at the University of Washington School of Medicine, he performed his residency at Swedish Medical Center.
-He is professionally affiliated with The Everett Clinic.
+Dr. Mark Colombo works as a family practice physician in Stanwood, WA.
+The average patient rating for Dr. Colombo is 5.0 stars out of 5.
+He accepts Medicare insurance.
+Before completing his residency at Swedish Medical Center, Dr. Colombo attended medical school at the University of Washington School of Medicine.
+Dr. Colombo is professionally affiliated with The Everett Clinic.

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.

 A family medicine physician is a medical ‘home base’ for patients.
 They treat all ages, all sexes, all organs, and all diseases.
 They can see every member of the family, from birth through old age.
 This allows family medicine doctors to develop long-term relationships with their patients and to understand how their patients’ role in the family affects their health.
 They can provide check-ups, immunizations, screening services, gynecological exams and obstetric care, routine health care, and health counseling.
 When more specialized care is needed, a family medicine doctor can refer their patients to appropriate specialists.
 They can become educators and advocates for their patients in the sometimes overwhelming health care system.